oneananda/AWS_Operations/Learning/011 Amazon RDS (Relational Database Service)/003 Amazon RDS Backup/README.md

 - **Backup Frequency**: Automated backups are taken daily and include the entire database instance, including database snapshots and transaction logs.
 - **Point-in-Time Recovery**: Allows recovery of your database to any point within the backup retention period.

+### 2. **Manual Snapshots**

+**Manual Snapshots** are user-initiated backups that you can create on-demand.
+Key features include:

+- **User Initiated**: You create snapshots manually via the AWS Management Console, CLI, or API.
+- **Retention**: Snapshots are retained until you explicitly delete them.
+They are not subject to the automated backup retention policy.
+- **Restoration**: Manual snapshots can be used to create a new RDS instance or restore data to an existing instance.